 - Submissions: To process and contact you about any submissions you make.

-- Published contributors: To contact you and work with you during the publishing process, and provide more content for each piece inside the publication.
+- Published contributors: To contact you and work with you in having your writing featured in Firewords: the publishing process of the issue you submitted for, to gain consent for future use of any previously-published material (for example, if we ever publish an anthology), and provide more content for each piece inside the publication.

 - Purchases: To process your transactions.
 To send periodic emails regarding your order.